Weather

 Where to Go

-Those in search of outdoor adventures can head north for early-winter excursions, with more chances of seeing the Northern Lights as well as humpback whales and orcas when they begin arriving in the waters around Tromsø.
+Those searching for outdoor adventures can head north for early-winter excursions, with more chances of seeing the northern lights and humpback whales and orcas when they begin arriving in the waters around Tromsø.
 It's good to know that during the last few days of November, areas in the Arctic Circle will experience Polar Nights (complete darkness).

 Chat with a local specialist who can help organize your trip.